StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 # Change Log

 All notable changes to this project will be documented in this section.

-### 0.9
-- Added Youbora analytics and the ability to choose analytics services
-- Added ability to change scrub bar colours
-- Automatically detect live streams
-- Tidied Custom Control builder
-- Small bug fixes

-### 0.8.3 - Standard UI updates
-- Change default visibility of start / end times to showing
-- Address small offset for scrub bar when no track time showing
-- Change behaviour of scrub bar to scrub to half a second before the end of the track if pulled all the way to the right

-### 0.8.2 - Change CastingURL to avoid redirections
-- Force casting URL to return a redirected URL if required (HLS only)
-- Change call to require completion

 ### 0.8.1 - Casting URL update
 - allowed selection of either MP4 or HLS format for the castiong URL